Thiaka01/appointment_booking_system/README.md

 a.
 Users can book available time slots

-b.Prevent double-booking using database validation
+b.Prevent double-booking using database validation(Ensures multiple users can book the same day but not the same time)

-c.Real-time date & time selection
+c.Real-time date & time selection(Ensures that booking is between valid working hours[7 am to 9 pm] )

 d.Dynamic calendar UI using JavaScript